1972 Midway Wall Games

 One of the problems with these Midway games is if someone starts a game, and walks away, the game keeps running forever, and the score reel motor keeps spinning.
 With non-Midway games or pinball games, that's generally not a problem.
 But on these Midway games, the score motor will continue to run.
 And it could get hot and burn.
 Replacing/rebuilding a burnt motor is time consuming and frankly a lot of work.
 Above I talked about installing a thermal switch on the motor, which is a good idea.
 But there is another solution that is more elegant...
 Adding a timer board.

-I bought a timer board off Ebay for less than $10 and found it works quite well.
+I bought a timer board off Ebay or Amazon for less than $10 and found it works quite well.
 It powers at 12 volts (like the MP3 and Remote boards.)
-For the timer board use the power stream that the MP3 board is using (the Lock relay power.)
+For the timer board use the power stream for the Lock relay power.
 This way, the timer board turns on right when a game is started, and counts down.
-After the set time, it Slam tilts the games, turning off power to the timer board (and the MP3 player, if you are using that), and of course ends the current game.
+After the set time, it Slam tilts the games, turning off power to the timer board, and of course ends the current game.

 I tried a couple different timer boards, and they both worked well.
 One was set to two minutes maximum, which is probably a bit short.
 The other was more programmable and had a nifty countdown LED, so went with 180 seconds on that board.
-Then after the set time (be it two or three minutes), or players get to 50 points (which would end the game anyway), the game automatically ends.
+Then after the set time (be it two or three minutes), (or players gets to game end), the game automatically ends.
 The timer relay's Normally Open switch is connected to the Vibration Slam switch.
 After 120 or 180 seconds, the timer board's Normally Open relay switch closes and slam tilts the Vibration switch, which ends the game.
 It works really well!
+The COM and CK leads of the relay are just connected to the slam switch lugs.
+And the VCC goes to the Lock relay's banded diode lug (12v), and GND to the Lock relay's non-banded diode lug.

 Inside of a Midway Bullseye game: